-Over the past year or so at SCAS, we’ve seen a huge increase in the number of enquiries specifically asking about mental health ‘assistance dogs’.
-In the UK at the present time, there are no charities that train dogs for people with mental health issues where this is the only disability.
-Psychiatric Service dogs are trained in some other countries, but not in the UK (Assistance Dogs UK).
+At SCAS, we’ve seen an increase in the number of enquiries specifically asking about mental health ‘assistance dogs’ and the role of dogs in providing emotional support.
+In the UK at the present time, there are no Assistance Dogs UK accredited assistance dogs charities that train dogs for people with mental health issues where this is the only disability.

 There can be no denial that for many people with mental health conditions the company of their pet dog can be a huge enabler in terms of going about their daily lives.
 We’ve heard from many people that feel they could not leave the house if it were not for the company of their dog.